1 October 2024

 On the other hand, content blocks allow you to change the layout of the page and easily include various visual and interactive elements, which were not possible with the old classic editor.

-In addition, blocks have made several tasks easier.
+In addition, WP blocks have made several tasks easier.
 For instance, embedding external media, like YouTube videos, is now as simple as adding the right block to the content and pasting the URL.

 Previously, such content customization might have required the use of additional HTML code.